magentabusiness/magentabusiness.github.io/_includes/docs/pe/solution-templates/scada-drilling-system.md

 ## Conclusion

-The implementation of SCADA and the ThingsBoard platform in drilling significantly enhances operational efficiency and safety.
+The implementation of SCADA and the IoT Hub platform in drilling significantly enhances operational efficiency and safety.
 Through a comprehensive monitoring system, operators can track all key drilling process parameters, respond to changes promptly, and minimize risks of equipment failure.
 The integration of sensors, communication protocols, and powerful analytical tools enables the creation of smart drilling rigs, ensuring maximum productivity and resilience against potential disruptions.